delphiine/delphiine/README.md

 </h1>

 - 🔭 I’m currently working on improving React skills
-- 🌱 I’m currently learning React, Python and SQL
+- 🌱 I’m currently learning React and APIs
 - 👯 I’m looking to collaborate on Front-End and Full-Stack projects
 - 🤔 I’m looking for my first Software Engineering role
 - 💬 Ask me about anything, I am happy to help!